daenub/webpack-boilerplate/README.md

 ### Deploy to GitHub Pages

-This command will commit and push the content of the dist folder to the gh-pages branch
+This command will commit and push the content of the dist folder to the gh-pages branch.

 ```bash
 yarn deploy